intel/dffml/docs/arch/alice/discussion/0023/reply_0042.md

   - el durado
   - The bleeding edge which is also referred to as the “state of the art”
 - onward and upward
+- A tuned brute force approach is just the agregate of the most effective domain specific approaches